-The sex image of a movie star is defined, shaped and promoted, among other things, by the kinds of screen ladies he is paired with.
-For the most part, John Wayne's leading ladies were not Hollywood's sex goddesses.
+The sex image of a movie star is defined, shaped and promoted, among other things, by the kind–and quality–of the screen ladies he is paired with.

 Maureen O’Hara: Wayne’s Favorite Partner

 The chemistry between Wayne and Maureen O’Hara worked well from the start, on screen and off–they became close friends.

 Wayne described O’Hara her as his favorite screen lady, “a big, lusty, wonderful gal,” in short “my kind of gal.”
 And she regarded him as “the softest, kindest, warmest, most loyal human being I’ve ever known.”

 Their relationship was like “brother and sister,” O’Hara said.
 They were often mistaken as a romantic pair off screen because of their five films together.
 O’Hara promoted his public image whenever she could: “Wayne is not interested in anything less than l00 percent woman because he’s 100 percent man.”
 Or “Duke is what the world thinks the American male is, and what a shame they’re not.”
 O’Hara said she could not count “the number of places I’ve been where they’ve asked me about Duke,” and that “men want to know as much about him as women.”

 In the middle phase of his career, Wayne was cast against young and attractive stars, most notably Angie Dickinson (“Rio Bravo”), Capucine (“North to Alaska”), Elsa Martinelli (“Hatari!”), Donna Reed (“Trouble Along the Way”), and Martha Hyer (The Sons of Katie Elder”).